slic3r/Slic3r/doc/How to build - Windows.md

 msbuild /m ALL_BUILD.vcxproj
 ```

-and then build superslicer (in ./build):
+and then build Slic3r (in ./build):
 ```
-cmake .. -G "Visual Studio 16 2019" -A x64 -DCMAKE_PREFIX_PATH="PATH_TO_SuperSlicer\deps\build\destdir\usr\local"
+cmake .. -G "Visual Studio 16 2019" -A x64 -DCMAKE_PREFIX_PATH="PATH_TO_Slic3r\deps\build\destdir\usr\local"
 msbuild /m /P:Configuration=Release INSTALL.vcxproj
 ```
 You can also build it in visual studio, for that open the .sln.
-Note that you need to have `libgmp-10.dll` and `libmpfr-4.dll` next to your built superslicer.
-You can get them from any superslicer release.
+Note that you need to have `libgmp-10.dll` and `libmpfr-4.dll` next to your built Slic3r.
+You can get them from any Slic3r release.

-If you want to create the zipped release, you can follow this [script](https://github.com/supermerill/SuperSlicer/blob/master/.github/workflows/ccpp_win.yml).
+If you want to create the zipped release, you can follow this [script](https://github.com/supermerill/Slic3r/blob/master/.github/workflows/ccpp_win.yml).

 # Old doc, not up-to-date:

 ### Building the dependencies package yourself

-The dependencies package is built using CMake scripts inside the `deps` subdirectory of SuperSlicer sources.
+The dependencies package is built using CMake scripts inside the `deps` subdirectory of Slic3r sources.
 (This is intentionally not interconnected with the CMake scripts in the rest of the sources.)

-Open the preferred Visual Studio command line (64 or 32 bit variant, or just a cmd window) and `cd` into the directory with SuperSlicer sources.
+Open the preferred Visual Studio command line (64 or 32 bit variant, or just a cmd window) and `cd` into the directory with Slic3r sources.
 Then `cd` into the `deps` directory and use these commands to build:

     mkdir build